 |Rabbitgoo No Pull Dog Harness Medium, Front Clip Pet Vest Harness with Handle Adjustable Dog Padded...||1,574 Reviews||Buy on Amazon|

 It will allow you to attach your lead to the chest so that you can stop your dog from pulling without the outdated choke method.

-The harness is fully adjustable so that you can get the fit just right and it boasts breathable fabric so your pooch can keep cool even when you are running about and having fun together.
+The dog harness for Corgis is fully adjustable so that you can get the fit just right and it boasts breathable fabric so your pooch can keep cool even when you are running about and having fun together.

-It comes highly recommended and we feel it is important to ensure you buy a no-pull harness with no choke option.
+It comes highly recommended, and we feel it is vital to ensure you buy a no-pull harness with no choke option.

 The best bit?
 You can have one in a rainbow of colours so you can coordinate with your pooch every day.